 From these awards and accreditations (and more), it’s evident that Oxford Royale Academy is the leading provider of high-quality summer school programmes in Oxford.
 For a brilliant and educational summer in this wonderful city, ORA is the obvious choice.

 12. Where else but Oxford?

 Of course we love Oxford – but then, it’s hard not to.
 Oxford is a beautiful place to stay, particularly in the summer.
 Its architecture wows every visitor; it’s said that in Oxford you can see a building of every architectural style since the arrival of the Saxons, who built the church tower of St Michael at the North Gate in 1040, which you can still climb today – and which offers stunning views over the city.
 Oxford is also a very green city, with gorgeous parks and gardens only a short stroll from any of ORA’s centres.
 Then there’s the history and culture, evident in Oxford’s brilliant museums, such as the Ashmolean and the wonderful, labyrinthine Pitt Rivers.
-There’s always music and drama performances to be found and, anecdotally, even the buskers are better here.
+There are always music and drama performances to be found and, anecdotally, even the buskers are better here.
 And that’s not to forget the influence of the University of Oxford.
 Even when the students aren’t in residence, Oxford hums with learning – by some measures, it has the best educated population of any city in the UK.
 If you want to learn English, it’s hard to think of anywhere better.